-As demonstrated in Section 3.3, one can convert the nodal seismometer data into strain rate using Eq.
+As demonstrated in Sect.
+3.3, one can convert the nodal seismometer data into strain rate using Eq.
 (4).
 In doing so, much of the waveform coherence is lost, and slow phases (e.g. surface waves) are emphasised in the beamforming results.
 Following the same reasoning, the converse is expected to be true: to alleviate the effects of heterogeneities and slow surface waves as discussed in the previous sections, one could integrate the DAS strain rate data along the cable to obtain particle velocities.
 As will be shown in the following section, performing this conversion greatly improves the DAS beamforming results.
 However, great care must be taken in performing this analysis, and so we will start with a detailed description of the adopted procedure.

 We begin by taking Eq.
-(3) and expressing the particle velocity at a point x as:
+(3) and expressing the particle velocity at a point x as follows:

-$$\dot{u}(x) = \dot{u}(x{ref}) + \dot{\varepsilon}(x; x{ref}) \Delta x \tag{7}$$ where \dot{u} is the particle velocity in the direction parallel to the fibre (defined as positive when pointing from the reference point x{ref} to x), Δx is the distance between x{ref} and x, and $\dot{\varepsilon}(x;x{ref})$ is the average strain rate between x and x{ref} (taken positive in extension).
-We emphasise that $\dot{\varepsilon}$ is not a finite-difference approximation of the strain at the midpoint of the segment, but the exact average of the strain rate along the segment, and that DAS measures these strain rates averaged over one gauge length long segments.
+$$\dot{u}(x) = \dot{u}(x{\text{ref}}) + \dot{\varepsilon}(x; x{\text{ref}}) \Delta x, \tag{7}$$ where \dot{u} is the particle velocity in the direction parallel to the fibre (defined as positive when pointing from the reference point x{ref} to x), Δx is the distance between x{ref} and x, and $\dot{\varepsilon}(x; x{ref})$ is the average strain rate between x and x{ref} (taken positive in extension).
+We emphasise that $\dot{\varepsilon}$ is not a finitedifference approximation of the strain at the midpoint of the segment, but the exact average of the strain rate along the segment, and that DAS measures these strain rates averaged over one-gauge-length-long segments.
 Moreover, no assumptions are made regarding the apparent propagation speed of the signals to convert strain rate into particle motion (as is typically done in other methods; e.g. Lior et al., 2021; Zhu et al., 2021, this issue).
-Therefore, in the case where a seismometer is co-located with the DAS cable, we can take the horizontal component of the recorded particle velocity in the direction of the fibre as a starting point, and compute the particle velocity at the next DAS channel through integration of the recorded strain rate.
+Therefore, in the case where a seismometer is colocated with the DAS cable, we can take the horizontal component of the recorded particle velocity in the direction of the fibre as a starting point and compute the particle velocity at the next DAS channel through integration of the recorded strain rate.
 This procedure can then be extended to obtain the particle velocity at each subsequent gauge length along a straight fibre by using the following equation for a segment of length nL (L being the gauge length):

-$$\dot{u}(x{ref} + nL) = \dot{u}(x{ref}) + nL \sum{i=1}^{n} \dot{\varepsilon}(x{ref} + iL; x{ref} + (i-1)L)$$ (8)
+$$\dot{u} (x{\text{ref}} + nL) = \dot{u} (x{\text{ref}}) + L \sum{i=1}^{n} \dot{\varepsilon} (x{\text{ref}} + iL; x{\text{ref}} + (i-1)L).$$ (8)

 Naturally this approach will accumulate integration errors as the strain rate is integrated farther and farther away from the seismometer owing to departures from the assumptions of a straight cable and uniform coupling, as well as instrument noise.
 We can evaluate this to some extent by considering DAS segments that have two co-located nodes, integrating from one node to the other and comparing the converted DAS particle velocity with the terminal node.
+It is critical to note that DAS records only one component of strain, namely the longitudinal strain associated with the local direction of the cable.
+Integrating the DAS recordings will therefore only yield one component of the particle motion parallel to the fibre, which cannot be decomposed into perpendicular components (like those recorded by the nodal seismometers).
+Nevertheless, the single-direction measurement of particle velocity is likely more coherent than the single-direction measurement of strain rate.